 Spread into the baked graham cracker crust.
 I like using a large or small offset spatula to make the job easier.
 Spoon the cooled blueberry layer on top, and then let the entire pie set up in the refrigerator for at least 8 hours.

 Homemade whipped cream adds a beautiful finishing touch and I piped it on in a zigzag design using a Wilton 1M piping tip.
 The whipped cream uses some of the same ingredients you need for the filling, so pick up a pint of heavy cream and use half for the filling and half for the whipped cream garnish.
-Let me know if you try this one!

 - 2 teaspoons cornstarch